Comba: Improving Bilinear RNNs with Closed-loop Control: Bilinear RNNs in Closed-loop Control

 To maximize hardware efficiency, we apply the UT transform \citep{joffrain2006accumulating} to Eq. \ref{eq: wy1}-\ref{eq: wy2} to reduce non-matmul FLOPs, which is crucial to enable better hardware utilization during training:

 The inverse of a lower triangular matrix can be efficiently computed through an iterative row-wise approach by forward substitution in Gaussian elimination \citep{grcar2011mathematicians} and maintain data in $\operatorname{float32}$.
-Notably, Comba computes the inverse matrix once in Eq. \ref{eq:prepare WY_M} (twice in Gated-DeltaNet), resulting in speedup\footnote{During the forward pass, Comba alleviates the main bottleneck of inverse matrix computation in Gated-DeltaNet, yielding a 40\% speedup.
-In the backward pass, performance gains diminish due to reuse of cached inverse matrices $\bm M$ and chunk-level states $\{\bm{S}_{[t]}\}$.
-For moderate-scale models (e.g., hidden dimensions 1024 or 2048), this reuse incurs minimal memory overhead.
-However, in large-scale models where recomputation is required, Comba is expected to offer significant performance advantages.}.
+Notably, Comba computes the inverse matrix once in Eq. \ref{eq:prepare WY_M} (twice in the original Gated-DeltaNet).
+This is mainly attributed to the introduction of a new form of mathematical induction in deriving the WY representation in Eq. \ref{eq: wy1}, leading to a more concise formulation and resulting in speedup\footnote{During the forward pass, Comba alleviates the main bottleneck of inverse matrix computation with $\mathcal{O}(d^3)$ in the original Gated-DeltaNet, yielding a 40\% speedup.
+In the backward pass, performance gains diminish due to the reuse of cached inverse matrices $\bm M$.
+However, in large-scale models where recomputation is required, Comba is expected to offer significant performance advantages.
+Moreover, this structured modification applies to almost all models with Delta rule.
+Recently, inspired by Comba, Gated-DeltaNet has also been upgraded to a single inversion in \texttt{flash-linear-attention}, resulting in a significant speedup.}.

 Finally, we can formulate Eq. \ref{eq: comba-S} in a matrix form to perform chunk-wise parallel training:

 where the query matrix $\tilde{\bm{Q}}_{[t]}$ is also influenced by the feedback control and can be precomputed by: ${\tilde{\bm{Q}}_{[t]}}=\bm{Q}_{[t]}-{\operatorname{Diag}(d_{[t]}^{1\rightarrow C})}\bm{K}_{[t]}$ in chunk-wise at minimal cost.